Name Last modified Size

-Each kernel tarball contains a kernel image file (.img), which may be common to several different microcomputer boards, and one or more device tree files (.dtb) that are specific to particular microcomputer boards.
-Some kernel tarballs also contain one or more device tree overlay files (.dtbo) that can make small changes to the device tree at boot time.
+Each kernel release tarball contains a kernel image file (.img), which may be common to several different microcomputer boards, and one or more device tree files (.dtb) that are specific to particular microcomputer boards.
+Some kernel release tarballs also contain one or more device tree overlay files (.dtbo) that can make small changes to the device tree at boot time.

 First, if /boot/tarballs exists, any gzip tarball files (.tgz) in it will be extracted on top of the root file system.
 Typically you would use this mechanism for customized /etc/passwd, .ssh/authorized_keys, and similiar files.